JamElyZEuS/game-the-lost-memory/README.md

 # The Lost Memory
 ## Top-down view action-adventure + visual novel
-## A game made for Touhou Fan Game Jam 9 on itch.io. https://jamnedz.itch.io/the-lost-memory
+## A game made for Touhou Fan Game Jam 9 on itch.io with Godot Engine. https://jamnedz.itch.io/the-lost-memory

 ### Help to find a peace of mind!
 Yuyuko Saigyouji, a ghost living in Gensokyo, is curious to find out about her past.
 Assist her in her short but meaningful adventure!